maiamcc/contrasite/_src/gigs.markdown

 #### Friday, January 13th --- [Village Contra](///www.villagecontra.org) (NYC gender-free), band TBA
 Shake off your gender for a bit and come dance the night away with Village Contra!

+#### Thursday, January 26th --- [Thursday Contra at the Concord Scout House](//www.neffa.org/Thurs.html) (Concord, MA), band TBA
+Winter in New England can be rough, so some warm your bones with some contra and good company!

 #### Saturday, January 28th --- [Boston Gender-Free (Jamaica Plain)](//lcfd.org/jp/), band TBA
 Contradance: now with 50% fewer social constructs!